GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v2/README.md

 If a `zip` archive is already available, simply set the archive path in `bundle_config.path`.
 If a dynamically generated archive is needed, set `bundle_config.path` to the source folder path, then optionally configure the path where the archive will be created, and any exclusions needed in the archive.

-In order to help prevent `archive_zip.output_md5` from changing cross platform (e.g. Cloud Build vs your local development environment), you'll have to make sure that the files included in the zip are always the same.
+If you use a folder and dynamic archive bundling, be mindful that the MD5 checksum of the generated `zip` file does not change across environments (e.g. Cloud Build vs your local development environment), by ensuring that the files in the folder are always the same.

 ```hcl
 module "cf-http" {